 A multipoint tool is a tool with multiple cutting edges or multiple reference points.
-A data record is created for every cutting edge or every reference mark.
-Then all data records of the multipoint tool are linked together.
+A data record is created for every cutting edge or every reference point.
+Then all data records of the multipoint tool are linked together (siehe "Editing multipoint tools" auf Seite 507).

 For every data record of a multipoint tool, the position within the multipoint tool chain is shown in the tool list in the column "MU."
-Counting begins with byte "0."
+Counting starts from 0.